 Likely Returning Number: 4

-Friday's announcement by Chandler Basha High 2017 four-star quarterback Ryan Kelley that he has committed to Arizona State is significant on a number of levels.
+The announcement by Chandler Basha High four-star quarterback Ryan Kelley last May that he had committed to Arizona State was significant on a number of levels.

-Building off what ASU was able to accomplish in the last class, when it signed Chandler High #Scout300 teammates N'Keal Harry and Chase Lucas, every additional high profile local commitment enables other such commitments to be a little more easily attained.
-While it is no guarantee of such additional successes, Kelley's decision increases the odds to some degree, and that's especially valuable given the intractable local recruiting challenge ASU's faced since the state became a major battleground for talent with nationally prominent programs in the mid-2000s.
+Building off what ASU was able to accomplish in the previous class, when it signed Chandler High Scout300 teammates N'Keal Harry and Chase Lucas, every additional high profile local commitment enables other such commitments to be a little more easily attained.

 One of the advantages that played out in ASU's favor according to a Kelley family source was how local players are able to train with colleges after they've signed a National Letter of Intent.
 While Kelley isn't going to be a mid-year graduate, he's planning to set his schedule for the spring up so that he can workout with the ASU football team in the strength and conditioning program and even at times sit in on position meetings and attend practices.
 Other local recruits have taken advantage of this in recent years, with redshirt freshman Cade Cote gaining upwards of 40 pounds last year.